ernstlab/GECSI/README.md

     ./install_GECSI.sh

-Since it installs the R environment and all related packages from scratch, it takes ~30min to finish.
+Note: Currently this tool is supported on linux environment.
+The environment set up requires mamba, so if your environment doesn't have mamba, this code will automatically install it for you.
+If mamba install fails, you may need to manually install mamba and rerun this command.
+This code takes ~30min to finish.

 This will automatically create an environment called "gecsi-r" for you.